iCliniq Logo

 Welcome to icliniq.com.

-Your total WBC (white blood cell) count is within the limit and only neutrophils dropped down slightly.
-There are many causes for dropping in neutrophils count and infection like certain viral infections can sometimes lead to bone marrow suppression of neutrophils series.
+Your total WBC (white blood cell) count is within the limit, and only neutrophils dropped down slightly.
+There are many causes for a drop in neutrophil count and infection, like certain viral infections, which can sometimes lead to bone marrow suppression of the neutrophil series.

-If it is a relapsing case of leukemia then peripheral smear might show abnormal premature cells in excessive amount.
+If it is a relapsing case of leukemia, then a peripheral smear might show an excessive amount of abnormal premature cells.

-But anyway, as suggested by your oncologist, now you have to just repeat your CBC (complete blood count) with peripheral smear examination in few days and then we will discuss further.
+But anyway, as suggested by your oncologist, now you have to just repeat your CBC (complete blood count) with peripheral smear examination in a few days, and then we will discuss further.

 Meanwhile, take a healthy diet and fruits.